Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Export Service Fabric Managed Cluster Configuration.md

 ## Import exported template

-Depending on scenario, make modifications to template if necessary in the parameters and / or template files.
+Depending on scenario, make modifications to template if necessary in the template and / or optional parameter files.
 When ready to import, the following powershell command can be used.
 Modify variables as needed.

+### with parameter file

 ```powershell
 $resourceGroupName = ''